Meeting forums and minutes

 Members of the council are elected by and from the academic staff, the PhD students and the student body.

-Read more about the Academic Council at Health
+Read more about the Academic Council at the Faculty of Health Sciences

 Occupational Health and Safety at Health